 Industry Update/National Response

-- Of the 26 factories enrolled in Better Work Nicaragua, two factories have currently suspended production, two factories have reduced staff, and one factory is closing operations on 21 July.
+- Of the 26 factories enrolled in Better Work Nicaragua, one factory has currently suspended production and has a temporary closed on July 31st, 2020; three factories have reduced staff and one factory closed operations indefinitely on July 21st, 2020.

-- The government has not declared quarantine measures, and government institutions and schools remain open.
+- The government has not declared lockdown and institutions from government agencies and public schools continue to remain open.

 Factory Service Update

-- As part of the virtual advisory, WhatsApp groups of the Improvement Advisory Committees (PICC), consisting of representatives of workers and management, are being developed.
-We have 3 Whatsapp groups interacting and 6 potential Whatsapp groups that will be working in the next two weeks.
+- As part of the virtual advisory, WhatsApp groups of the Performance Improvement Consultative Committee (PICC), consisting of representatives of workers and management, are being developed.
+We have 3 WhatsApp groups interacting and 6 potential WhatsApp groups that will be working in the next two weeks.

 Additional Better Work Activities